504 - Student Health & Safety

 1. Written statement by prescriber detailing the specific method and schedule of the special health services, when indicated;

-2. Written statement by the parent/guardian requesting the provision of the special health services;
+2. Written statement by the student’s parent requesting the provision of the special health services;

 3. Written report of the preplanning staffing or meeting of the education team; and

-4. Written Individual Health Plan (IHP) available in the health record and integrated into the Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).
+4. Written Individual Health Plan (IHP) available in the health record or integrated into the Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).

-1. Analysis and interpretation of the special health service needs, health status stability, complexity of the services, predictability of the service outcome, and risk of improperly performed service;
+1. Analysis and interpretation of the special health service needs, health status stability, complexity of the service, predictability of the service outcome, and risk of improperly performed service;

 2. Determination that the special health services, tasks, procedures, or function is part of the designated person’s job description;

-3. Determination of the assignment and delegation based on the student’s needs;
+3. Determination of the assignment and delegation based on the student’s needs and qualifications of school personnel performing the health services;

 4. Review of the designated person’s competency; and

-5. Determination of initial and ongoing level of supervision required to ensure quality services.
+5. Determination of initial and ongoing level of supervision, monitoring, and evaluation required to ensure quality services.

-E. Licensed health personnel will supervise the special health services, define the level of supervision, and document the supervision.
+E. Licensed health personnel will supervise the special health services, define the level and frequency of supervision, and document the supervision.

-F. Licensed health personnel will instruct qualified designated personnel to deliver and perform special health services contained in the Individual Health Plan (IHP).
-Documentation of instruction, written consent of non-administrative personnel to perform the service, and periodic updates will be on file at the school.
+F. Licensed health personnel will instruct qualified, designated personnel to deliver and perform special health services contained in the eligible Individual Health Plan (IHP).
+Documentation of instruction, written consent of personnel as required in Iowa Code 280.23, and periodic updates are on file at school.

-G. Parents/guardians will provide the usual equipment, supplies, and necessary maintenance for such unless the district is required to do so under the IDEA or Section 504 of the Rehabilitation Act.
-The equipment will be stored in a secured area.
-Personnel responsible for the equipment will be designated in the Individual Health Plan (IHP).
-The IHP will designate the role of the school, parents/guardians, and others in the provision, supply, storage, and maintenance of necessary equipment.
+G. Parents will provide the usual equipment, supplies, and necessary maintenance for such, unless the district is required to provide the equipment, supplies, and maintenance under the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act of 1973.
+The equipment is stored in a secured area.
+The personnel responsible for the equipment are designated in the Individual Health Plan (IHP).
+The IHP will designate the role of the school, parents, and others in the provision, supply, storage, and maintenance of necessary equipment.

 Adopted: 2/96